 'Thank you for blocking my driveway to save a life' - The heartwarming note left to ambulance staff

-A man has been praised for leaving a heartwarming note on the screen of an ambulance after it blocked his driveway.
+A kind stranger has been praised for leaving a heartwarming note on the screen of an ambulance after it blocked their driveway.

 The handwritten note was left with £5 and is thought to have been left on the emergency vehicle in Flintshire.
 It reads: "Thank you for blocking my driveway to save a life.
 Refreshments are on me."